f4exb/sdrangel/sdrgui/readme.md

 Controls the intensity of the grid display

+<h4>4.J.
+Logarithmic/linear scale</h4>

+Use this toggle button to switch between spectrum logarithmic and linear scale display.
+The face of the button will change to represent either a logaritmic or linear curve.

+When in linear mode the range control (4.4) has no effect because the actual range is between 0 and the reference level.
+The reference level in dB (4.3) still applies but is translated to a linear value e.g -40 dB is 1e-4.
+In linear mode the scale numbers are formatted using scientific notation so that they always occupy the same space.

 <h3>5.
 Presets and commands</h3>

 The presets and commands tree view are by default stacked in tabs.
 The following sections describe the presets section 5A) and commands (section 5B) views successively